theophile/SuperSlicer_to_Orca_scripts/README.md

 ### Print Profiles
 - SuperSlicer and (to a lesser extent) PrusaSlicer have many print parameters that can be entered as either an absolute value or as a percentage of some other value.
 In the majority of cases, OrcaSlicer requires these parameters to be given as absolute values.
 Currently this script will handle the necessary conversions and calculations, but be aware that if you are used to using these percent-based values, many setting will no longer "scale" in OrcaSlicer when other settings are adjusted.
-- Related to the previous note, there are many parameters that Super/PrusaSlicer allow to be given as a percent of the nozzle diameter, but OrcaSlicer requires an absolute value instead.
-The problem is that the nozzle diameter is not stored in the print profile, so by default, the script does not know how to calculate the corresponding absolute value.
-To address this, the user should use the `nozzle-size` command-line option (documented below) when converting print profiles to specify the diameter of the nozzle the profile is intended to be used with (e.g. `--nozzle-size 0.4`).
-If this command-line option is not used, then the script will assume the nozzle diameter is double the normal layer height specified in the profile.
-This should work fine in the fairly common scenario where a profile for a 0.4mm nozzle uses a 0.2mm layer height, but will likely produce undesirable results for things like "fine" and "superfine" profiles that use very small layer heights.
-Therefore, it is recommended to always use the `nozzle-size` command-line option when converting print profiles.
 - The script will carry over the `inherits` parameter if it exists in the source profile, but I have not been able to test this because none of my profiles "inherit" from other profiles.
 If your profiles rely on inheritance, the behavior in OrcaSlicer might be unpredictable.

 ### Printer Profiles